JoeSz/Exopite-SEO-Core/README.md

 DESCRIPTION
 -----------

-Increase your website's SEO ranking, speed, the number of visitors and ultimately your sales.<br>
-Provide some extra but important SEO functions along Yoast SEO.

 In our analysis in XOVI, we find some possibilities to improve site SEO.
 Unfortunalty we did not find this options in out favorite plugin Yoast SEO.
 So we decided to create this plugin.